pygfx/pygfx/docs/transparency.rst

 * "solid": alpha is ignored.
 * "solid_premul": the alpha is multipled with the color (making it darker).

+Method "composite" (per-fragment blending of the object's color and the color in the output texture):

+* "auto": classic alpha blending, with ``depth_write`` defaulting to True if ``.opacity==1``.
+* "blend": classic alpha blending using the over-operator.
+* "add": additive blending that adds the fragment color, multiplied by alpha.
+* "subtract": subtractuve blending that removes the fragment color.
+* "multiply": multiplicative blending that multiplies the fragment color.

 Method "stochastic" (alpha represents the chance of a fragment being visible):

 * "dither": stochastic transparency with blue noise.
 * "bayer": stochastic transparency with a Bayer pattern.

-Method "composite" (per-fragment blending of the object's color and the color in the output texture):

-* "blend": use classic alpha blending using the over-operator.
-* "add": use additive blending that adds the fragment color, multiplied by alpha.
-* "subtract": use subtractuve blending that removes the fragment color.
-* "multiply": use multiplicative blending that multiplies the fragment color.

 Method "weighted" (order independent blending):

 * "weighted_blend": weighted blended order independent transparency.
 * "weighted_solid": fragments are combined based on alpha, but the final alpha is always 1.
 Great for e.g. image stitching.

-And finally, there is the "auto" mode, which is the same as "blend", except that when used, the ``depth_write`` defaults to True if ``opacity==1``.
-This gives sensible results out of the box for a relatively wide range of use-cases.
-When artifacts occur, consider any of the other modes.

 Alpha methods